RaulCrespoDiaz/Spark-MLlib-Clustering-Crime-Dataset/README.md

 ![results_scores](./pictures/image1.JPG)

 - Location of all the clusters by colors in a chicago Map with kmeans(blue) and bisection(green):
+The radious of the circle is scaled by size of the cluster

 ![results_scores](./pictures/image2.JPG)

 - Location of all the clusters by colors in a chicago Map with kmeans(blue) and bisection(greens):
+The radious of the circle is scaled by size of the cluster

 ![results_scores](./pictures/image3.JPG)